Adonyo-Emmanuel/DefeatTBUganda/README.md

 # DefeatTBUganda
-Web applications that picks geneXpert Data displays the results to the Management.
+Web application that picks geneXpert Data and displays the results to the Management.